nathants/posts/002_scaling_python_data_processing_horizontally/readme.md

 >> start=$(date +%s)
 ```

-now it's time to spinup our machines. the following may look familiar. it is almost identical to how we instantiated our machine for [vertical scaling](/posts/scaling-python-data-processing-vertically), except that we capture and use multiple ec2 instance `$ids` instead of just one `$id`.
+now it's time to spin up our machines. the following may look familiar. it is almost identical to how we instantiated our machine for [vertical scaling](/posts/scaling-python-data-processing-vertically), except that we capture and use multiple ec2 instance `$ids` instead of just one `$id`.

 ```bash
 >> time ids=$(aws-ec2-new --type i3en.2xlarge \